Digital Proof of Authorship is becoming more common in today’s publishing world.

 How could new technology help publishers become more resilient toward the new trends?

 Traditional publishers, if not innovating, will become obsolete.
 A modern publishing house should offer a diverse mix of services for both the digital audience and the offline, too.
-Technology can help on many instances and improve the author-publisher relationship, while enhancing services for the readers.
+Technology can help in many instances and improve the author-publisher relationship while enhancing services for the readers.

 Would you tell us a bit more about your latest project on digitizing the cultural heritage of your home town Pleven?

 Yes, our company is participating in a project which goal is the digitization of natural and cultural heritage.
 It is an EU-level effort that aims to preserve history and culture among a few European regions.

 The leading stakeholder in this CD-ETA project for Bulgaria is the Euroregion Pleven-Olt.
 One of its action plans involves the creation of a register of intangible cultural heritage in the Pleven region.
 The catalogue will include information about customs, traditions, songs and dances.